Binary Polar Codes Based on Bit Error Probability: Acknowledgments

 \section{Acknowledgments}

-The author thanks Dr.~Y.~Sakai and Prof.~K.~Iwata for the introduction of the polar codes and helpful discussions.
+The author thanks Prof.~Y.~Sakai and Prof.~K.~Iwata for the introduction of the polar codes and helpful discussions.
 The author also thanks Dr.~K.~Arai for helpful discussions.

 \begin{lem} \end{lem} \begin{IEEEproof} The equality is trivial when $\theta,\theta'\geq 0$ or $\theta,\theta'\leq 0$ using the relation

 For the rest of the proof, we assume that $\theta\leq 0\leq \theta'$ without loss of generality.
 In this case, we have